 The illustrations shown are available for purchase with a 10% donation in support of the Bat Conservation Trust, Registered charity no 1012361 in England and Wales and the Kent Bat Group, registered charity No 1079767 and a partner bat group to The Bat Conservation Trust (BCT).

-Individual prints signed and dated are £20.00 + P&P with a donation (as above) to BCT and KBG
+Individual prints signed and dated are from £10.00 + P&P with a donation (as above) to BCT and KBG

-If you are interested in purchasing a print or a set of cards, please contact Liz.
+If you are interested in purchasing a print or a set of cards, please check out the Bizzy Shop

 "Brandts Stoker's first read through of his new novel Batula"